Roberto Cueva del Río: Mid career (1940s–1960s)

-1970s
+Late career (1970s–1980s)

-In 1973 he decorated the Acapulco municipal palace with six large murals about the history and customs of the Mexican port.

-In 1976 he made a folding screen of 5.00 m x 2.00 m with the Conquest of Mexico theme, where it is exposed the two cultures encounter and the fusion of the Mexican Indian culture and European races, and the result of these until our days.
+In 1973, he decorated the Acapulco municipal palace with six large murals about the history and customs of the Mexican port.
+In 1976, he created a folding screen piece with a Conquest of Mexico theme, involving encounter of two cultures, the fusion of the Mexican-Indian culture and European races, and the aftermath.

-1980s

-In 1980 he traveled to Europe and did several watercolors in Spain, France, and Italy.

-In 1985 did easel painting in watercolor, oil and acrylic in the states of Morelos, Guerrero, Mexico, and Puebla and some other places in Mexico.
+During 1980, he traveled to Europe and did several watercolors in Spain, France, and Italy.
+In 1985, he did several easel paintings in watercolor, oil and acrylic in the states of Morelos, Guerrero, Mexico, and Puebla and some other locations in Mexico.

-A whole life rich of art, he performed murals and easel painting.
-Painted portraits for politics, presidents of the Mexican republic as well as theirs wives; also governors, industrialists, artists, national heroes, cartoons, customs themes, landscapes, portraits and some many more themes.

 Death

-He died in 1988 at the age of 80 years from an accident in his house, but he was quite sick at the time.
+Cueva del Río died in 1988 at the age of 80 due to an accident in his house, though he was already in poor health at the time.